Does Medicare Cover Hearing Aids?

 Even if you struggle to get Medicare to cover hearing aids, there are alternative methods to assist with that hefty hearing aid invoice.

-There are also many nonprofits and discount programs that can help ease the cost of hearing aid coverage and care, including:
+Many nonprofits and discount programs can help ease the cost of hearing aid coverage and care, including:

 - Easter Seals